angrysky56/cli-mcp-server/README.md

 - **Failsafe Response Construction**: Every response path now has multiple layers of validation to ensure at least one valid text item is returned
 - **Improved Sanitization**: Enhanced output sanitization to handle a wider variety of edge cases
 - **Robust Command Execution**: Better handling of command timeouts and execution failures
+- **Optimized Logging System**: Logs are now rotated (max 2MB per file, 5 backup files) to prevent excessive disk usage
+- **Configurable Log Levels**: Set verbosity with the LOG_LEVEL environment variable (defaults to WARNING for minimal logging)

-These changes make the CLI MCP Server significantly more reliable, preventing freezing even when commands fail in unusual ways.
+These changes make the CLI MCP Server significantly more reliable, preventing freezing even when commands fail in unusual ways, while also ensuring disk space is managed efficiently with log rotation.
 ---

 A secure Model Context Protocol (MCP) server implementation for executing controlled command-line operations with